 In order to achieve these broad goals, the Commission has set out nine specific objectives:

-- to ensure a fair income to farmers
+Ensure a fair income for farmers

-- to rebalance the power in the food chain
+Rebalance the power in the food chain

-- climate change action
+Climate change action

-- to preserve landscapes and biodiversity
+Preserve landscapes and biodiversity

-- to support generational renewal
+Support generational renewal

-- vibrant rural areas
+Foster vibrant rural areas

-- to protect food and health quality
+Protect food and health quality

 Better targeting for a fairer deal

 To ensure stability and predictability, income support will remain an essential part of the CAP.
-Part of this, basic payments will continue to be based on the farm’s size in hectares.
-However, the future CAP wants to prioritise small and medium-sized farms and encourage young farmers to join the profession.
+As a part of this, basic payments will continue to be based on the farm’s size in hectares.
+However, the future CAP must prioritise small and medium-sized farms and encourage young farmers to join the profession.

-- a higher level of support per hectare for small and medium-sized farms
+- a higher level of support per hectare for small and medium-sized farms;

-- to reduce the share of direct payments received above €60,000 per farm and to limit payments at €100,000 per farm, with a view to ensure a fairer distribution of payments
+- to reduce the share of direct payments received above €60,000 per farm and to limit payments at €100,000 per farm, with a view to ensure a fairer distribution of payments;

-- EU countries having to ensure that only genuine farmers receive support
+- EU countries having to ensure that only genuine farmers receive support.

 Farmers at the heart of Europe's society